Sum of all prime numbers in JavaScript

 for (let i = 2; i <= limit; i++) {

-// check if the number is prime
+// Check if the current number is prime

 if (isPrime(i)) {

-// add the prime number to the sum
+// Add the prime number to the sum

 sum += i;